 Fanatec Podium Wheel Base DD2 Review

-Is the Direct Drive DD2 the last wheelbase you will ever need? for me is a no brainer choice, The Fanatec Wheel Base DD1 is cheapest than the DD2 version and for most of us, enough reasons for not expending the 300$ extra for this “version” Let me explain why.
+Is the Direct Drive DD2 the last wheelbase you will ever need?
+If you are in the market for the best of the best, probably yes.
+Otherwise, we believe the Fanatec made “younger brother” DD1 is cheapest than the DD2 version and for most of us, enough reasons for not expending the 300$ extra for this “version” Let me explain why.

-The only difference between the DD1 and DD2 versions is the Torque, up to of 25Nm with no less than 20Nm even under heavy use in a race.
-That’s ok, but for most racer like you and me 4Nm won’t make that much impact in performance, even can make you losing time lap, as you might know, if you are a regular simracing driver, more power means more adjustment you need to do in your drive.
+The main difference between the Fanatec DD1 and DD2 versions is the Torque, up to of 25Nm with no less than 20Nm even under heavy use in a race.
+That’s ok, but for most sim racers like you and me 5Nm won’t make that much impact in performance, especially if you drive cars with power steering that limit the need for a high max. torque.

-If you are new and want to buy a direct drive system right from the bat, go for the DD1, if you are planning some serious competitions we have a full comparison tutorial between the Fanatec dd1 vs dd2 where you can do your final decisions with more accuracy and data in hands.
+If you are new and want to buy a direct drive system right from the bat, go for the DD1.
+If you are in doubt between the two, we put together a full comparison tutorial between the Fanatec dd1 vs dd2 where you can do your final decisions with more accuracy and data in hands.

 The Buyer’s Guide and Review